 The Excel test produces an Office Productivity Excel score.
 A higher score indicates better performance.
 The scaling constant in the score formula is used to bring the score in line with the traditional range for UL benchmarks.

-Excel score = 7900 / geomeroic mean of OfficeProductivityExcelEditCells, OfficeProductivityExcelSortColumn, OfficeProductivityExcelVoterAnalysis, OfficeProductivityExcelUniquePairs, OfficeProductivityExcelSolveEquations, OfficeProductivityExcelPivotTable, OfficeProductivityExcelCopyPaste, OfficeProductivityExcelSave, OfficeProductivityExcelLoad, OfficeProductivityExcelFormatTable, OfficeProductivityExcelLoadMortgage, OfficeProductivityExcelModifyMortgage, OfficeProductivityExcelVlookup, OfficeProductivityExcelExportToPdf, OfficeProductivityExcelSaveAsCsv
+Excel score = 7900 / geometric mean of OfficeProductivityExcelEditCells, OfficeProductivityExcelSortColumn, OfficeProductivityExcelVoterAnalysis, OfficeProductivityExcelUniquePairs, OfficeProductivityExcelSolveEquations, OfficeProductivityExcelPivotTable, OfficeProductivityExcelCopyPaste, OfficeProductivityExcelSave, OfficeProductivityExcelLoad, OfficeProductivityExcelFormatTable, OfficeProductivityExcelLoadMortgage, OfficeProductivityExcelModifyMortgage, OfficeProductivityExcelVlookup, OfficeProductivityExcelExportToPdf, OfficeProductivityExcelSaveAsCsv

 Measure how long it takes to make minor manual changes to the worksheet.